-The complaint must be made to Mr Guy Walsh (headteacher) via the school office.
+The complaint must be made to Matt Doody (Headteacher) via the school office.
 This may be done in person, by letter (preferably on the complaint form), by email or telephone.
 The headteacher will record the date the complaint is received and will acknowledge receipt in writing, by letter or email, within 5 school days.
-Within this response, the headteacher if needed will seek to clarify the nature of the complaint, what remains unresolved and what outcome the complainant would like to see.
-The headteacher will indicate if a face to face meeting is the most appropriate way to secure clarification or whether the complainant should respond by letter or email.
+Within this response, the Headteacher, if needed, will seek to clarify the nature of the complaint, what remains unresolved and what outcome the complainant would like to see.
+The headteacher will indicate if a face-to-face meeting is the most appropriate way to secure clarification or whether the complainant should respond by letter or email.

-At the conclusion of the investigation, the headteacher will provide a formal written response within 15 school days of the receipt of the complaint.
-If the headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+At the conclusion of the investigation, Matt Doody (Headteacher) will provide a formal written response within 15 school days of the receipt of the complaint.
+If Matt Doody (Headteacher) is unable to meet this deadline, they will provide the complainant with an update and revised response date.

 The response will refer to actions taken to investigate the complaint and an explanation of the outcome and the reason(s) for it.
-Where appropriate, it will include details of actions Denton CP School will take to resolve the complaint and any other actions the school will take to improve policy and practice.
+Where appropriate, it will include details of actions the school will take to resolve the complaint and any other actions the school will take to improve policy and practice.

-The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 1.
+Matt Doody (Headteacher) will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 1.
 Should the complainant wish to escalate their complaint to Stage 2, they must do so within 10 school days of the date of the formal written response setting out the outcome of the Stage 1 process.